-The PHSCE Co-ordinator has the following responsibilities:
+The PHSERE Co-ordinator has the following responsibilities:

-- To lead the bi-annual review of the relationships education policy. - To ensure that resources used are relevant and appropriate to the needs of the children. - To lead on the evaluation of the relationships education policy and programme. - To ensure that staff have the necessary skills, confidence, knowledge, and resources in order to deliver effective relationships education.
+- To lead the bi-annual review of the RSE policy. - To ensure that resources used are relevant and appropriate to the needs of the children. - To lead on the evaluation of the RSE policy and programme. - To ensure that staff have the necessary skills, confidence, knowledge, and resources in order to deliver effective relationships education.